 - Butter: I like to use unsalted butter.
 If you use salted butter, make sure you reduce the amount of salt that you use to account for that.

 - Cheese: I've used a blend of cheddar cheese, parmesan, and gruyere cheese, but you could switch it up depending on what you have on hand.
 Mozzarella is another excellent option in this cheesy scalloped potato recipe.
+Make sure the parmesan is rennet free to keep this vegetarian.

 - Half and Half: I love the richness half and half, but whole milk could also be used.
 Want an even more decadent cream sauce?
 Feel free to use heavy cream.